 No.167 was the highest numbered of seventeen AEC Regent Vs in the fleet at this time and was one of six to have Metro-Cammell bodywork

 57 was a Leyland PD2 of 1955

-East Lancashire coachbuilders supplied the bodywork for twenty-one Daimler CVG6 in 1957
+East Lancashire coachbuilders supplied the bodywork for twenty-one Daimler CVG6 like 91 in 1957